Draco18s/PF2StatisticsData/README.md

      - Black is a critical failure, blue is critical success, etc.
 	 - Blended values indicate multiple possible outcomes (eg. critically hitting a LOW armor monster but only succeeding against a HIGH armor monster).
 	 - The more green and blue the better
+	 - Grey bar means that no challenges in the selected difficulty set tested that attribute

 ## Contributing monster, hazard, and class data

 Unity uses a YAML format for asset files, it is not recommended to edit these directly as the contextual information will be missing.

 Clone the repo, open in Unity 2019, open the Assets/Resources/ folder and right-click on either the monster, classes, or hazard folders and navigate to Create -> Pathfinder -> Character, Monster, or Hazard

 ![Create menu](./docs/menu.png "Create menu")

 Name the asset and then start editing it in the inspector.
 Naming convention is the name of the class, monster, or hazard using underscores, then its level.
 So "Fighter_15" is a 15th level fighter.

-![Unity inspector](./docs/inspector.png "Unity inspector") I haven't done a lot of work to make the inspector look nice and have a good layout, opting for functional with the limited time I had available.
+![Unity inspector](./docs/inspector.png "Unity inspector")

+I haven't done a lot of work to make the inspector look nice and have a good layout, opting for functional with the limited time I had available.
 Fields:
  - Name: The name of the thing.
 For monsters and hazards this isn't used.